 4. When we fire any of our employees for refusing to return to the office, must we pay them termination pay and/or pay-in-lieu of notice?

 ANSWER: NO. If you choose to fire any employees for refusing to return to the office, you will generally not have to pay them termination pay or pay-in-lieu of notice so long as (a) they were not hired during the pandemic (without being warned that they would eventually have to come into the office); and (b) you first provide them with at least one clear written directive reasonably advising them that if they do not return to work by a specified future date, you will permanently replace them with someone else and will assume that they have abandoned their job.

 In deliberately refusing to abide by a clear written directive, without legal justification, and in the knowledge that such refusal will result in your replacing them with someone else, an employee forfeits his/her legal right to termination pay or pay-in-lieu of notice.

 ANSWER: YES.
-If you choose to do so, you can force all your non-unionized employees to get vaccinated this summer, on pain of dismissal, subject to 2 very limited exceptions: (i) employees who can prove that they belong to a religious sect or creed that forbids vaccination on sincerely held religious grounds; and (ii) employees who can demonstrate, with medical evidence, that they suffer from some recognized disability or medical condition that would likely be aggravated if they were to be vaccinated.
+If you choose to do so, you can force all your non-unionized employees to get vaccinated, on pain of dismissal, subject to 2 very limited exceptions: (i) employees who can prove that they belong to a religious sect or creed that forbids vaccination on sincerely held grounds; and (ii) employees who can demonstrate, with medical evidence, that they suffer from some recognized disability or medical condition that would likely be aggravated if they were to be vaccinated.
 Pursuant to the Ontario Human Rights Code, both these 2 categories of employees enjoy some degree of protection from being forced to vaccinate.

 Needless to say, few if any of your employees will be able to fit themselves into either of those 2 extremely narrow exceptions.